batra-mlp-lab/WAY/README.md

 Before running these scripts you will need to change the `BASEDIR`, `SAVEDIR`, `DATADIR` paths in both of the scripts.

 Additionally use these files to change the parameters of the model which are set to default values in `lingUnet/cfg.py`

+#### Ablation Parameters
+Ablations Experiments and Parameters for Running the Model
+* Language Changes
+Argument language_change
+Options:
+shuffle
+locator_only
+observer_only
+first_half
+second_half
+none

+* Removing Inputs
+blind_lang
+blind_vis
+data_aug

+* Changing Architecture
+No residual layer
+All the rest should be easy to find and change in the cfg.py file

+###Baseline Models
+We presented 4 non-learning baselines in the paper, random pixel, random viewpoint, center pixel and a heuristic sliding window approach

+To run the heuristic sliding window approach go into `Baselines` run `python run_sliding_window.py`

+To run random and center baselines go into `Baselines` run `python paper_baselines.py`